catalystcalifornia/fresnoripa/README.md

 ## About The Project

-This report combines data analysis of Fresno Police Department (“Fresno PD”) patrol activities, quotes and qualitative data from community members in Fresno, and public policy research to show how Fresno PD criminalizes community members through traffic stops and other harmful policing practices.
+This report combines data analysis of Fresno Police Department's (“Fresno PD”) patrol activities, quotes and stories from community members in Fresno, and public policy research to show how Fresno PD criminalizes community members through traffic stops and other harmful policing practices.
 The report unpacks how Fresno PD predominantly conducts traffic stops, and uses traffic stops as a means of profiling and disproportionately harming BIPOC communities.
 The harms Fresno PD inflicts on BIPOC communities are both physically and emotionally traumatizing, as well as financially damaging in the form of ticketing and citations.
-Fresno PD's racially biased stop practices undermine community safety and waste tremendous public dollars.
-Their police activities are in opposition to how Fresno residents define safety for their communities, which prioritizes investments in built environment improvements, programming for youth and mental health and housing services.
-Detailed information on how community residents define safety and how resources can be reallocated to improve real community safety can be found in the report.
+Fresno PD's racially biased stop practices undermine community safety and waste public dollars.
+Their police activities are in opposition to how Fresno residents define safety for their communities, which prioritizes investments in built environment improvements, programming for youth, and mental health and housing services.
+Information on how community residents define safety and how resources can be reallocated to improve real community safety can be found in the report.

-This GitHub repository includes access to our methodology and scripts to analyze the data and test for racial bias in Fresno PD's profiling activity.
+This GitHub repository includes access to our methodology and scripts used to analyze the data and test for racial bias in Fresno PD's policing practices.
 The repository does not include access to the data tables used for analysis.
 We pull tables from our private PostgreSQL database.
 The database is accessible only by our Research & Data Analysis team.
 The original Racial and Identity Profiling Act (“RIPA”) data used for this project can be accessed via the [California Department of Justice Open Data Portal](https://openjustice.doj.ca.gov/data).
-For access to the qualitative community data gathered as a part of this project, please visit the report page.
+For access to the community quotes and stories gathered as a part of this project, please visit the report page.

 <p align="right">(<a href="#top">back to top</a>)</p>